Why am I so tired on this medication?

 Protect your sleep

-Aim for 7-9 hours.
-Poor sleep raises cortisol and ghrelin while lowering leptin — making weight loss harder and fatigue worse.
-If you are sleeping enough but still tired, the issue is more likely calories or protein.
+Aim for 7–9 hours.
+Poor sleep raises cortisol and ghrelin — making weight loss harder and fatigue worse.

 Walk daily

-Light activity (20-30 minutes of walking) often reduces fatigue rather than adding to it.
-Intense exercise when calories are very low can make things worse.
-Start gentle.
+Light activity (20–30 min walking) reduces fatigue more than it adds to it.
+Avoid intense exercise when calories are very low.

-Both deficiencies cause fatigue and are common in people who are eating less.
-A simple blood test can check.
-If levels are low, a supplement can make a noticeable difference within weeks.
+Both deficiencies cause fatigue and are common when eating less.
+A simple blood test can check — supplements work within weeks if levels are low.

 When to talk to your doctor